Floobits/floobits-vim/README.md

 # Floobits Vim Plugin

+Real-time collaborative editing.
+Think Etherpad, but with native editors.
+This is the plugin for Vim.
+We're also working on plugins for [Emacs](https://github.com/Floobits/emacs-plugin) and [Sublime Text](https://github.com/Floobits/sublime-text-2-plugin).

-## Development status: Two way syncing works, but this plugin is not well-tested and not fully-featured.
+## Development status: Two way syncing works, but there are crashes when using splits.
+This plugin is not well-tested and not fully-featured.

 ## Installation